 Side Effects Of Bleaching: When Should You Consult Your Doctor?

 Bleach contains an alkaline agent (ammonium hydroxide) and an oxidizing agent (hydrogen peroxide).
 Both these elements permeate the hair shaft to decrease your natural hair color and break the melanin in your cuticle (4).
-This results in the not only loss of hair color but also significant hair damage that includes scalp burns, easy permeability of hair strands, significant protein loss, heavy hair damage due to decrease porosity, and skin irritation (2), (5), (6), (7), (8).
+This not only results in the loss of hair color but also causes significant hair damage that includes scalp burns, easy permeability of hair strands, significant protein loss, heavy hair damage due to decrease porosity, and skin irritation (2), (5), (6), (7), (8).

 Get Your Supplies

 - Bleach Powder

 Selecting a high-quality hair bleach powder specifically designed for your hair type is very essential.
 Choose the right bleach for hair from a good brand like Wella, Blondor, Matrix, or Salon Care.
 Compromising on this and using a skin bleach is most likely going to lead to disastrous hair.
 Opt for a bleach that is blue or purple to help reduce brassiness.

 This is the peroxide liquid that activates your bleach so that it can get to lighten your hair.
 It comes in different volumes: 10, 20, 30, and 40.
 This is indicative of the strength of the peroxide.
 With the information given below, pick the ideal volume for your needs.